KRM7/gapp/docs/miscellaneous.md

 can be changed by defining this macro on the command line while building and using the library.

-The PRNG can also be reseeded using its `seed` method.
+Alternatively, the PRNG can also be reseeded using its `seed` method.

 ```cpp
 rng::prng.seed(new_seed);